 - Basic computer skills or course completion in fundamental computer applications such as Word.

 - Experience working with word processing, email, and web browsing.

 - English language proficiency.

 - Learners will require access to a computer with high-speed internet access

-- All course details can be accessed through Blackboard.
-A link will be provided through email prior to the first day of class so that you will have access to all course resources and streaming functions.
+- A link will be provided through email prior to the first day of class so that you will have access to all course resources and streaming functions

-- Please activate your UWinID as soon as possible.
-Your UWinID and password are needed to access Blackboard.
-If you have any issues, please contact firstname.lastname@example.org
+- Once you register for this class you will be issued a UWinID.
+Please activate your UWinID as soon as possible.
+Document your UWinID and password as you will need it to access Brightspace and Teams.
+If you have any issues, please contact firstname.lastname@example.org.

 Email us at email@example.com if you have questions - we are always happy to help.